 We can describe causal models with directed graphs.
 The graph perspective allows us to specify precise procedures for determining when variables (vertices) are independent (d-separated) and dependent (d-connected).

 We can represent causal models as directed graphs.
-The vertices in the graph represent different variables—causes and effects—and the edges represent causal relationships.
+The vertices in the graph represent different random variables—causes and effects—and the edges represent causal relationships.
+If two vertices do not have an edge between them, there is no direct causal relationship between them.
 For example:

 Some technical details: